HOLISTIC MEDICINE & CHINESE HERBALISM

 - Qi can be thought of as a vital movement flowing through the body, accounting for multiple functions of health maintenance.

 These holistic treatments are generally organized in to "Five Branches:" Acupuncture, Bodywork, Exercise, Nutrition, and Herbalism.
-The National Institute of Health identifies several disorders that may be treated beneficially by Chinese Medicine.
+The National Institute of Health identifies several disorders that may be treated beneficially by Chinese medicine.
+To learn more about how Chinese medicine constitues a holistic medical system, check out our blog post on this subject.
 To read more about acupuncture please visit ACUPUNCTURE | INNER ALCHEMY.

 CHINESE HERBALISM